 A word of caution, however.
 How a super fund performed last year may not be a reliable indicator of how it will perform in the coming year, or years.

 The key is to look at a superannuation fund’s performance over a number of years.
-While it is not a guarantee that this is how it will perform in the future, it will give you a pretty good indication of its averaged and proven performance.
+While It is not a guarantee that this is how it will perform in the future.
+But, it will give you a pretty good indication of its averaged and proven performance.

 Check out the table below to see just how much a fund’s performance could affect your superannuation retirement nest egg!

 Example: The Difference 1% in Annual Investment Earnings Could Make on End Superannuation Balance

 |Age||25 years old||25 years old||25 years old|